What is Preparing to Teach Online?

 Preparing to Teach Online is an online, asynchronous instructor-led course that takes fifteen weeks to complete.
 The course proceeds according to a course schedule and covers the regulations that govern distance education at TCU, online course design best practices, and strategies for successful online teaching and student engagement.
-Faculty will receive a certificate upon completion.
-Successful completion of preparing to Teach Online is one of the TCU requirements for faculty to teach online.
+Participants will receive a certificate upon completion.
+Successful completion of preparing to Teach Online is one of the TCU requirements to teach online.

 What are the benefits?

 Who can Register

-Any faculty member, graduate student, or post-doc teaching at TCU can register for the Preparing to Teach Online.
-This is a free professional development opportunity the Koehler Center provides to the TCU teaching community.
+Any TCU instructor, staff, graduate student, or post-doc can register for the Preparing to Teach Online.
+This is a free professional development opportunity the Koehler Center provides to the TCU community.

 How to Register

 Registration for Preparing to Teach Online is on our Events page.
 You can also call the Koehler Center at 817-257-7434.

 During the Course

 Participants should dedicate three hours a week to this course.
 See below for an outline of the course content:

 - Module 4: Learning Goals, Objectives, and Outcomes

 - Module 5: Assessing Student Learning